zilexa/Homeserver/Applications-Overview.md

 > The Nextcloud mobile app works with FileRun but CX File Explorer (4.8 stars) is so much better and easier to use.
 It is a swift and friendly Android file manager that allows you to add your FileRun instance via WebDAV.
 Compared to the Nextcloud app, it allows you to easily switch between your local storage and your cloud, copying files betweeen them.\

 > FolderSync is THE app for Android when you run your own filecloud, allowing you to sync the data of your apps (photos, chat apps, backup of your 2FA app (Aegis), home screen settings etc.) to your server, instead of to Google Drive.
 It also allows local sync: moving all app-specific backup files (like whatsapp\databases) to a single backup dir first before syncing it to your server.

+### Sync devices, external users laptops
+- Filerun supports webDAV, see [helpful tips](https://docs.filerun.com/webdav).
+This way you benefit from instant file indexing (for search) and server-side photo thumbails & previews.
+Consider using webDAV to sync your User files with your mobile devices: [CX File Explorer](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer) is very user-friendly, additionally [FolderSync](https://www.tacit.dk/) allows instant or scheduled syncing.
+- For desktops and laptops and to keep your parents PC user files in-sync, consider webDAV as well.
+For Linux, the NextCloud Desktop client is the obvious choice as it is the only tool that does 2-way sync.
+- Alternatively, [Setup NFS](https://github.com/zilexa/Homeserver/tree/master/network%20share%20(NFSv4.2)) a zero-overhead solution used in datacenters, the fastest way to share files/folders with other devices (laptops/PCs) via your local home network.

 \
 _[OnlyOffice DocumentServer](https://www.onlyoffice.com/office-suite.aspx?from=default)_ - via Docker